Combining precision and craftsmanship in an exacting work of art, ship models evoke the fascination that we have for the sea and sea travel.

 Hours: 10AM - 8PM

-Location: Promeande Deck, Starboard Forward - near Promenade Cafe
+Location: Promenade Deck, Starboard Forward - near Promenade Cafe

-Pricing: Available as part of any of our tour packages - The Queen Mary Passport, The Royal Passport, The Haunted First-Class Passport and the Historic First-Class Passport, access to any hotel or special event guest.
+Pricing: Available as part of any of our tour packages - The Queen Mary Passport, Aquarium Combo, and USS IOWA Combo, The Haunted First-Class Passport and the Historic First-Class Passport, access to any hotel or special event guest.

 Parking: $18/day, $22/overnight, $27/valet parking (Subject to change based on Special Event schedule here.)